commercetools/project-config-replication/README.md

 This tool is provided to provide a scriptable interface to applying changes between commercetools projects.
 Given a directory of files each with a change (referred to as a migration), this tool will apply them to the configured project.

+Warning
+====
+This project is in its infancy and should not be considered production ready!

 Installation
 ----